Digital Platforms

 Platform Governance and Interventions to Limit Online Harms

-Bringing Behavioral Economics Theory to Practice: My research focuses on the economic drivers of digital trust erosion, particularly the externalities caused by misinformation in two-sided marketplaces (e.g., social networks, e-commerce platforms).
-Using Nobel Prize-winning economic theories from Spence, Coase, and Stiglitz, van Alstyne, 2023 proposes that consumer harms from misinformation be measured through the magnitude of decision errors induced by misleading claims.
-This quantifiable metric allows us to internalize market externalities and design interventions that achieve equilibrium between content producers and consumers.
+Motivation: Using Nobel Prize-winning economic theories from Spence, Coase, and Stiglitz, van Alstyne, 2023 proposes that consumer harms from misleading claims be measured through the magnitude of decision errors induced by misleading claims.
+This quantifiable metric allows us to internalize market externalities and design interventions that achieve equilibrium between producers and consumers in information marketplaces.

-Building a Real-time Online Advertising Marketplace
+Building a Virtual Online Marketplace for Multi-turn Human-AI Interaction

-- Increased profits for honest advertisers.
+- Increases profits for honest advertisers.

-In our research, we have created reproducible infrastructure to run interactive online experiments at scale.
+We have created reproducible infrastructure to run interactive online experiments at scale.
 The marketplace supports experiments where we can run tens of parallel “games” with 5-8 advertisers and 5-8 buyers in an e-commerce setting that captures the intricacies of online sales for both sides e.g. choosing how accurately product quality is reflected in an advertisement, selecting from a number of products to purchase, having a limited wallet to spend money, relying on reviews and adding ratings after learning of a product’s true quality, post-purchase.
 Modeling online sales is a challenging process, and we make it seamless, in order to reflect these complexities.
 In our framework, built atop MIT’s Empirica library, we can now launch online sales experiments at the click of a button.

 Impact on Platform Design